-A memorial avenue should perhaps be considered as a complete entity requiring the replacement of various parts as required.
-When the damaged sections are signs or plaques there placement is a fairly simple process.
-However when the damaged section is a tree things become more complicated.
+A memorial avenue should perhaps be considered a complete entity requiring the replacement of various parts as required.
+When the damaged sections are signs or plaques their placement is a fairly simple process.
+However, when the damaged section is a tree things become more complicated.
 If each individual tree has been dedicated to a person the preservation of that tree becomes an issue of sentiment and remembrance as well arboricultural management.
-It must be accepted that for all the sentiment associated with a particular tree it cannot be preserved forever and if the memorial is to continue it must be replaced.
-Within the context of an entire avenue there movaland replacement of an ndividual tree poses its own set of problems.
-Essentially there are three options for avenue replanting (Carmichael1994).
+It must be accepted that for all the sentiment associated with a particular tree, it cannot be preserved forever and if the memorial is to continue it must be replaced.
+Within the context of an entire avenue there, the moval and replacement of an individual tree pose its own set of problems.
+Essentially there are three options for avenue replanting (Carmichael 1994).
 Aging or unhealthy trees can be removed individually and the gaps replanted.
 A new line of trees can be planted inside or outside the original.
 The third option is the most drastic where the entire line of trees is replanted after clear felling.

 Once replacement is deemed necessary the question arises of what type of tree to plant.
-Opinions on wha is an appropriate street tree have changes over the last 90 years.
+Opinions on what is an appropriate street tree has changed over the last 90 years.
 Many of the historic avenues use species that are no longer considered appropriate for various horticultural reasons as well as aesthetic and cultural fashion.
 Some government agencies have even gone as far as producing guidelines for tree selection, planting and maintenance along urban roads (Department of Planning Sydney 1999).
-When well thought out these guides can be a helpful but they can also conflict with the original spirit of an avenue.
-Further problems arise from the needs of various utilities.
-Power companies usually have their own opinions on what pruning regimes should be implemented (Energy Authority of NSW 1983) and in some cases these have had disastrous impacts on individual trees and in some cases wholea venues.
+When well thought out these guides can be helpful but they can also conflict with the original spirit of an avenue.
+Further problems arise from the need for various utilities.
+Power companies usually have their own opinions on what pruning regimes should be implemented (Energy Authority of NSW 1983) and in some cases, these have had disastrous impacts on individual trees and in some cases whole avenues.

-Fortunately there is an increasing trend of valuing urban trees and preserving them.
+Fortunately, there is an increasing trend of valuing urban trees and preserving them.
 Memorial trees often do well in such assessments.
-Recently a larg eamount of work has been done to develop assessment categories and methods for evaluating heritage landscape.
+Recently a large amount of work has been done to develop assessment categories and methods for evaluating heritage landscapes.
 Commonly significance is broken down into four categories; Cultural value, Historical Value, Scientific value and Aesthetic value.
 (Dept of Planning Sydney 1990, Schapper 1993) Memorial avenues could be expected to rate highly in several or all of these categories.
 There is no standard methodology for establishing significance across Australia but memorial avenues are likely to be considered significant by any appropriate set of heritage criteria.

 CULTURAL AND HISTORICAL SIGNIFICANCE

 One of the most notable features of the planting of memorial avenues in Australia was the level of community involvement.
 These avenues were almost always planned, organised, paid for and planted by local community groups.
-This did usually involve the local council to some extent, particularly as they were generally responsible for the long term management of the trees, bu tvery few involved State or Federal Government.
-In fact larger government bodies have had difficulty in replicating local efforts (Dargave l1999) and grander plans such as the Roads of Remembrance Project have had many difficulties over the years.
-There fore the avenues cultural significance is two fold.
-Nationally these avenues represent a unifying need for commemoration of the sacrifices of two world wars and a popular desire for aliving memorial to the dead.
-At a local level each avenue is a very personal monument for the community that created it.
-In some cases almost the entire town was involved indesigning, planting or paying for the avenue and trees were regularly planted by relatives of the soldiers the commemorated.
+This did usually involve the local council to some extent, particularly as they were generally responsible for the long-term management of the trees, but very few involved State or Federal Government.
+In fact, larger government bodies have had difficulty in replicating local efforts (Dargave l1999) and grander plans such as the Roads of Remembrance Project have had many difficulties over the years.
+Therefore the avenues’ cultural significance is twofold.
+Nationally these avenues represent a unifying need for a commemoration of the sacrifices of two world wars and a popular desire for a living memorial to the dead.
+At a local level, each avenue is a very personal monument for the community that created it.
+In some cases, almost the entire town was involved in designing, planting or paying for the avenue and trees were regularly planted by relatives of the soldiers the commemorated.
 They not only symbolise a communities grief over the losses of war but also the communities pride in their people and their town.
 Such communal events are great milestones in the history of a local community.

 Another unusual quality of these memorials is that their significance is not necessarily tied to one or two historical events.
-These memorials are not static and can be modified or added to without damaging their valueas a memorial for earlier events.
+These memorials are not static and can be modified or added to without damaging their value as a memorial for earlier events.
 Often new trees are added to old avenues to commemorate new conflicts and soldiers.
-This means the avenue can be a symbol for the all the communities war dead rather than simply representing a single conflict.
+This means the avenue can be a symbol for all the community’s war dead rather than simply representing a single conflict.